 A newspaper story from 1919 reports on goings-on in Waipiro Bay after the First World War: ‘The township is getting back to pre-war times.
 Mr Mawer has taken over the saddlery business and Mr W Sakey has re-opened the tinsmith’s shop.
 The spinsters of Waipiro and surrounding districts gave a ball on the evening of the 13th … Visitors were present from Tokomaru, Te Puia, Ihungia, Tuparoa and elsewhere.
 The hall was very prettily decorated with curtains, bunting, palms and kakaho, and the stage was transformed into a charming supper-room.
 Some 60 couples were present.’1

 Bob Kerridge (later Sir Robert), founder of the nationwide cinema chain Kerridge Odeon, opened one of his first picture theatres in the town in the 1920s.

 A maternity hospital run by the Waiapu Hospital Board operated from a house in the bay originally built for J. N. Williams’s accountant Arthur Beale.

 In 2011 there were only about 20 families living at Waipiro Bay.
-The local marae was the heart of the community, and the fishing club at the southern end of the bay played host to anglers’ competitions throughout the year.
+The local marae was the heart of the community, and the fishing club at the southern end of the bay hosted anglers’ competitions throughout the year.